 Like most chameleons, Veileds are fiercely territorial and can produce quite an intimidating display if they feel threatened but this rarely turns into a bite and is usually just that, a display.
 They really do show impressive coloration when angry though!

-Like the panther chameleon, they’re great for beginners because they’re hardy and can tolerate any mishaps in knowledge of care a beginner will inevitably have.
+Like the panther chameleon, they’re great for beginners because they’re hardy and can tolerate many of the mishaps in knowledge of care a beginner will inevitably have.
 In fact, I’d argue they are the easiest and hardiest chameleon to have as a pet and this largely explains their popularity.

 Veiled chameleons require similar conditions to a panther chameleon and they are widely available from chain pet stores like PetSmart, private breeders and reptile fairs.
 They’re also very cheap to buy costing only around $30 for a baby.